moosa-r/moosa-r/cv.md

 <br> <br>
   * **Establishing Blood Transfusion waste products as a source of NK cells (Part of M.Sc.
 Thesis)**
     * 2017-2019
-    * Our project was one of several projects carried out by the Iranian Blood Transfusion Organization with the primary goal of introducing blood transfusion waste products as a sustainable and economic source of bio-molecules and cells.
+    * Our project was part of a series conducted by the Iranian Blood Transfusion Organization to introduce blood transfusion waste products as a sustainable and cost-effective source of bio-molecules and cells.
 This is particularly important in under-developed countries where fundings and resources are limited.
 Methods including flow cytometry, immune cells isolation, ELISA, cell culture, and killing assays were used.
-NK cells obtained by our method is comparable to peripheral blood&#39;s NK cells in term of viability, Sub-populational composition, and function.
+NK cells obtained by our approach is comparable to peripheral blood’s NK cells in term of viability, Sub-populational composition, and function.
 <br> <br>
   * **rbioapi: User-Friendly R Interface to Biologic Web Services&#39; API**
     * 2020-2021